Pembroke Dock: Transport

-A few buildings on the site of the old Llanion Barracks still stand.
-The Officers' and Sergeants' Mess once used as council offices is now occupied by Pembrokeshire Coast National Park.
-The original guardroom remains and is now residential accommodation and a listed Victoria Powder Magazine remains set into the coastal slope which is accessible from Connacht Way.
-The old parade square has recently been converted for housing.
+Pembroke Dock railway station has service to Cardiff Central via Carmarthen with trains running every 2 hours.

+Bus services run to surrounding villages and towns.
+These services are run by Pembrokeshire County Council and First Cymru.

+National Express run services to Haverfordwest, Birmingham and London.

+Amenities

 Two cemeteries in the town both hold many service graves.
 Pembroke Dock (Llanion) Cemetery contains the war graves of 23 Commonwealth service personnel, including two unidentified Royal Navy sailors, of the First World War and 51 of the Second, including four unidentified Royal Navy sailors and an unidentified airman.
 Pembroke Dock Military Cemetery contains the war graves of 40 Commonwealth service personnel of the First World War and 33 of the Second, and is believed to be the only dedicated military cemetery in Wales.

-The Pembrokeshire Technium was built and opened in 2006 and succeeded by Technium Science.
-Although the initial interest was slow the first major uptake on this facility began in 2009 when Infinergy built a wind farm in the local area and based its local office in the centre.
-There has been approval given by Pembrokeshire County Council for a new yacht marina to be built alongside Front Street but work has yet to begin.